 I love my double sink because it gives me a place for the dish drainer, but it also means I have virtually no counter space around the sink.
 Tiny kitchens are all about trade-offs.

 A few things worth noting in the sink area:

 ~ Magnetic Spice Tins.
 I LOVE these.
 Each tin has a twisty top that offers a sprinkle, pour, or closed position.
 I really like that an entire jar of spice will fit in one tin.
-The magnets seems to be strong, and only very occasionally if we drive on a crazy bumpy road does one fall off.
-I need a few more sets, but haven’t yet decided where to put them.
+The magnets seem to be strong, and only very occasionally if we drive on a crazy bumpy road does one fall off.
+I need a few more sets but haven’t yet decided where to put them.

 ~ Under the counter Dish Soap Dispenser.
 A must have for any RV kitchen.
 No need to find a way to prevent the dish soap from flying across the RV when in transit.

-~ Faucet with pull-out handle that has a spray option.
+~ Faucet with a pull-out handle that has a spray option.
 My sink is fairly shallow so I use the pull-our faucet all the time to wash things like my big soup pot or a large cutting board.

 ~ Sponge Holder.
 You can’t tell from this photo but there is a divider in the middle of this holder which means you can store two sponges (one for the counter, one for the dishes).
 It has a rubber bottom and never moves while we drive.